Pi Lambda Sigma: Chapters

+Governance

-Chapter Student Officers were: President, Vice President, Recording Secretary, Corresponding Secretary, Treasurer, Registrar, and Ritualist.
+Chapter student officers were President, Vice President, Recording Secretary, Corresponding Secretary, Treasurer, Registrar, and Ritualist.
 Chapters also had Patronesses and an Adviser.

 National Conventions

-As of 1939, Pi Lambda Sigma held Annual Conventions.
+As of 1939, Pi Lambda Sigma held annual conventions.
 The convention in 1939 was in Virginia Beach, Virginia.
 The Convention in June 1946 was in Boston, Massachusetts.
 The July 1950 convention was in Cincinnati, Ohio.
 The Final convention was held in May 1952 in Boston.